msunbay/zod-dbs/packages/zod-dbs-oracle/README.md

 npm install zod-dbs-oracle
 ```

 > Note: This package has a peer dependency on `oracledb`.
-If you don't already have it, install it:
+If you don't already have it, you might need to install it (depending on your environment, package manager, etc):

 ```bash
 npm install oracledb